bombless/getting-started-with-piston/README.md

 ## Running the Sample Project

-If you've made it this far, congratulations!
 The hardest stuff is over, and we're finally going to build some code and watch it run.

 `cd` to the `$TUTORIAL_ROOT/sample_project` directory in `command prompt` if you are running Windows or `terminal` if you are running Linux or Mac OSX.

-Build the sample project using `Cargo`, Rust's excellent package manager:
+Build the sample project using `Cargo`, Rust's package manager:

     cargo build